niksy/eslint-config-nitpick/README.md

 npm install eslint@4 --save-dev && npx install-peerdeps eslint-config-niksy --dev
 ```

-If you’re using npm <5, install this package and each peer dependenacy manually or use [install-peerdeps][install-peerdeps] CLI.
+If you’re using npm <5, install this package and each peer dependancy manually or use [install-peerdeps][install-peerdeps] CLI.

 ## Usage